hitz-zentroa/shared-task-critical-questions-generation/index.md

 #### Do you have other questions?

-Please become a member of the [Gougle Group](https://groups.google.com) "critical-questions-generation-shared-task" to keep yourself updated.
+Please become a member of the [Google Group](https://groups.google.com) "critical-questions-generation-shared-task" to keep yourself updated.
 For specific questions, contact blanca.calvo@ehu.eus